kletobias/p2022/_posts/2022-04-01-pandas_csv_mysql.md

 ## Importing The Data

 The following is a step-by-step walk through of how the end-to-end import of any CSV file into a MySQL database can look like.
-It is assumed, that the database is hosted locally and `localhost` is used as hostname.
+It is assumed that the database is hosted locally and `localhost` is used as hostname.
 It can be replaced by the URL of the database.

 ### Import Of The Python Packages